NichChin/elemental-siege/README.md

 ## ELEMENTAL SIEGE

-Elemental Siege is a 2D top-down tower defense game where you play as a Wizard defending their tower by summoning Elementals.
+Elemental Siege is a dynamic 2D tower defense game where players harness the power of the elements to defend their fortress from waves of mystical enemies.
+Players can build and upgrade towers based on elemental affinities such as fire, ice, and earth,  each with unique abilities and synergies.
+Strategic placement and the combination of elements are key to creating devastating defenses and overcoming increasingly powerful foes.

 ### Play here: https://grakp.itch.io/elemental-siege